tinko26/ao/docs/api/src/ao_sys/ao_flag.h.md

 };
 ```

-This type represents the waiting for a flag match.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `flag` | The flag. |
 | `mask` | The mask to be matched with the flag's current mask. |